pgrwe/Arcanoaster/README.md

 # Arcanoaster
  Wizards, sorcerers, masters of arcane.
-Which mage will
+Which mage will stand at the summit...